alexandrenolla/App-Tooling-Center/README.md

 ## Mandatory Requirements:

-1. login with user authentication
+1. Login with user authentication
 2. Admin with power to Enroll/Delete Tools
 3. Admin with power to register/delete technicians
 4. Validation requirements of the Registration fields